DINA-community/Matching-Agent/README.md

 ./dev/start-local-env.sh --recreate --volumes  # full reset: down -v, then up (fresh volumes)
 ```

-Notes:
-- Requires Docker and Docker Compose (`docker compose`).
-- If you haven't initialized submodules yet, run `git submodule update --init --recursive`.
-- After startup, you can retrieve the NetBox API token from the setup container logs:
+After startup, the API token is printed.
+This information is needed for the [configuration of the NetBox plugin](#configure-plugins).
+You can retrieve the NetBox API token any time from the setup container logs:

   ```bash
   docker compose -f dev/docker-compose.yml logs netbox-setup
   ```

-The NetBox and ISDuBA services will be available at:
-- NetBox UI: http://netbox.localhost/ (default: admin / admin)
-- ISDuBA UI: http://isduba.localhost/ (default: user / user)

-### Alternative: run docker compose directly
+#### Setup by Docker

 There are two possible ways to set up a development environment using Docker Compose directly.
 First, you can use externally installed asset or CSAF inventories and only set up a local database: